Posted March 28, 2018

 Guests are then seated family-style at two large tables where the Feast begins.
-The menu changes daily and uses ingredients from the Inn’s farm and herb gardens and local farmers, fisherfolk, foragers and culinary artisans.
-For our “Feast”, we started with a hearty bowl of Chowder, then moved on to a small plate of Blue Fin Tuna with sautéed Spaghetti Squash, followed by an earthy salad with vegetables, fruits and flowers, and finally duck breast with wood roasted potatoes.
+The menu changes daily and uses ingredients from the Inn’s farm and herb gardens and local farmers, fisherfolk, foragers, and culinary artisans.
+For our “Feast”, we started with a hearty bowl of Chowder, then moved on to a small plate of Blue Fin Tuna with sautéd Spaghetti Squash, followed by an earthy salad with vegetables, fruits, and flowers, and finally duck breast with wood roasted potatoes.
 We finished with Caramelized Apple Tarts.

 Obviously, this is well before I (Carrie) committed to a fully vegan lifestyle, but if I had, the restaurant was very accommodating and provided options for those with dietary restrictions.
 I (Carrie) also opted for the wine pairing, which is always a smart choice.
 Unfortunately, the Inn was about a 45-minute drive from downtown Charlottetown and Albert drew the short end of the stick and had to drive back.

-When I had first heard about “The Feast” I was drawn to the food and the emphasis on using local ingredients.
-I had no idea that the Inn was the site of a popular tv show, the Inn Chef, and that the chef, Michael Smith, a celebrity.
-We were told that Michael Smith isn’t always present at the Inn and not to get our hopes up but, we were incredibly lucky that day.
-Not only were we able to get in at the last minute, Michael Smith was also at the Inn.
+When I had first heard about “The Feast” something drew me to the food and the emphasis on using local ingredients.
+I did not understand that the Inn was the site of a popular tv show, the Inn Chef and that the chef, Michael Smith, a celebrity.
+They told us that Michael Smith isn’t always present at the Inn and not to get our hopes up but, we were lucky that day.
+Not only were we able to get in at the last minute, but Michael Smith was also at the Inn.
 I (Carrie) even stood next to him during his toast to kick off the last Feast of the season.

 Prince Edward Island Brewing Company